 Not all B-vitamins are created equally.
-Ours are activated (not like nuts).
+Ours are active!

 Activated vitamins are vitamins in their most active form, meaning that they are more bioavailable for immediate absorption into your system.
 When vitamins are taken in their inactive form, they have to be activated by the liver and/or kidneys before the body can absorb and utilize them.
 (1) Consuming the active form essentially skips this step, particularly important for anyone with liver or kidney issues, but also in the case of a multitude of other conditions requiring more immediate bioavailability or increased safety levels.
 (1)

 Certain genetic defects, or low dietary consumption of specific vitamins, can lead to deficiencies due to low absorption rate.
 These vitamin deficiencies can lead to a vast array of negative effects on the body; from reduced immune system, to metabolic disruption, or cognitive dysfunction.
 It is therefore critical to ensure that you are achieving the recommended daily intake for favourable health outcomes.
 For some people, taking a supplement is recommended, especially if optimal intake is not being achieved through diet, or if there are underlying medical conditions that may effect absorption.

 Table 1 - Vitamins and their active forms (2)

 Some Comparisons Between Inactive and Active Vitamin Supplements

 Vitamin B6 versus Pyridoxal 5’ Phosphate (P5P)